WAT-ai/compute/nebula-onbarding.md

 # Nebula Onboarding
-A guide to access, set up, and use the ECE Nebula GPU cluster on campus.
+A guide to access, set up, and use the ECE Nebula GPU cluster.

 Throughout this guide:
 - `username` and `password` refer to the username and password given to you by an admin.